JorgenPhi/webm2mp4/README.md

 Install nodejs, npm, and ffmpeg to your system.

 Create a Telegram bot using their [official docs](https://core.telegram.org/bots/api).

-Copy .env.sample to .env and paste your API key there.
-You may also want to edit the default file size limit of 10MB.

 Run `micro-bot -t ${BOT_TOKEN}`.